Who is an employee in Australia? Definition of an employee vs a contractor

 Breaking this down, the first element is that it must be a natural person who works under a contract.
 The interposition of a corporate structure will take the arrangement outside of the definition, unless it’s a sham.

-Payroll tax is levied against ‘taxable wages’, which include certain payments made by an employer to an employee.
+So, who is an employee or employer for the purposes of payroll tax?
+Payroll tax is levied against ‘taxable wages’, which means an employee is a person who works for an employer and is paid a wage or salary by the employer.
 While each state may have its nuances, generally, the following individuals are considered ‘employees’ for payroll tax purposes:

 - Common law employees